 I have voted in Washington, Washington DC, and Oregon, and I’ll be honest, my vote for prez just didn’t matter all that much.
-It’s not like the personal decision about whether to get an online payday loan, or whether you should walk away from your home.
+It’s not like the personal decision about whether you should walk away from your home.
 Those decisions matter…

 But the smaller elections?
 Every single vote matters.
 My first year of college, I voted absentee in Washington, and the local school levy passed by three votes.
 The measure needed a 60% majority, and because I mailed in my ballot, and my parents voted in favor, the schools got to keep the heat on.
 Or something.